Median Nerve Dysfunction – Causes, Symptoms, Treatment

 • On musculoskeletal (MSK) ultrasound – a cross-sectional area of 9 mm or more is 87% sensitive for carpal tunnel syndrome.
 Magnetic Resonance Imaging (MRI) and Xray are typically not indicated for suspected carpal tunnel syndrome.
 MRI is an option for suspected medial nerve entrapment at the wrist.
 This imaging can be useful in diagnosis when the patient is not recovering from an expected coarse.
 The MRI can help identify hypertrophy of the synovium and a space-occupying lesion such as a ganglion cyst.

-You Might Also Like Essential Tremor - Causes, Symptoms, Treatment
+You Might Also Like MCL Injury - Causes, Symptoms, Treatment

 Treatment of Median Nerve Dysfunction